 The Social Influence Survey (SIS) For Ages 2-5

-Welcome to the KiddieLead Social Influence Survey (SIS).
-The purpose of this free assessment is to assist parents, early childhood educators and caregivers in identifying leadership aptitude in children between the ages of 2-5.
 The hope is to identify the very young who demonstrate a natural aptitude for leading, for more intentional development.
 Adults respond to 25, multiple-choice questions regarding a child’s observed social behaviors.
-NOTE: Results are sent via email, only to the addresses placed on the form.
-(Check “junk” file if you do not see it in your Inbox.)
+NOTE: we send results via email, only to the addresses placed on the form.
+Check your “junk” folder if you don’t see it in your Inbox.

 Directions